 Teen Science Scholars

-THE 2022 TEEN SCIENCE SCHOLAR APPLICATION IS CLOSED
+THE 2023 TEEN SCIENCE SCHOLAR APPLICATION WILL OPEN IN MID-JANUARY

 Teen Science Scholars receive a monthly stipend, bus passes, and Museum cafeteria vouchers to offset cost-of-living expenses during their internship.
 Transportation and supplies for fieldwork are provided by the Museum.